 The two-story structure (64,596 square feet) houses Human Resources, Photography, and various business support units including Purchasing, Print Shop, and Mailing Services.

-This one-story building houses the administrative offices of the Office of Community Health and Service, which includes the Associate Dean's office, Continuing Medical Education and Regional Medical Programs.
-Alumni Affairs is also housed in this building.
+This one-story building houses the administrative offices of the Office of Community Health and Service, which includes the Associate Dean's office, Continuing Professional Development and Regional Medical Programs.

 The two-story building (28,835 square feet) is home to the Springfield Famiy Medicine clinic, including its outpatient facility with 30 exam rooms.